ysig/GraKeL/dev/_sources/user_manual/longer_introduction.rst.txt

 methods and very basic graph oriented supplementary methods, such as *Shortest-Path matrix* calculation, we designed a Graph class of our own, used inside most of our kernels, in order to resolve to a common object - graph format reference.
-This specificity of kernel format, as well as the absence of a need for complex calculations concerning the field of graphs lead us to the creation of :ref:`graph`.
+This specificity of kernel format, as well as the absence of a need for complex calculations concerning the field of graphs lead us to the creation of :ref:`Graph`.

 Let's go back to the H2O example:
 First we will import the :code:`Graph` object from :code:`Grakel`